 The design and execution of research studies focused on severe traumatic brain injury is complex and requires overcoming barriers related to data acquisition, analysis, and interpretation.
 In this webinar, we will review 10 lessons learned about the design of TBI research, presented in the context of prior and ongoing studies.

-Registration - Severe TBI Research Webinar
+Recording - Severe TBI Research Webinar

 Motivational Interviewing: A Tool to Support Self-Determination and Self-Regulation in Cognitive-Communication Disorders